 Would you ask your lawyer to diagnose your medical symptoms or a stranger on the street to pull your tooth?
 Probably not.
 You'd go to a trained professional, pay them for their service, say "Thank you," and receive something of value.
 So why do we keep asking for advice from unqualified strangers on the internet?

-On the other side of the coin, if you're a professional who gives advice for free on the internet, you could be contributing to this wonky way of thinking if you are not valuing yourself.
+On the other side of the coin, if you're a professional who gives advice for free on the internet, you could be contributing to this wonky way of thinking if you are not valuing yourself, your time, and your own education.

 [Edited to Add: There seems to have been some disconnect with this last statement.
 I just want to take a moment to clarify that I fully support professionals who are helping to educate, share safety information, and be available for people who are learning online.
 Generally speaking, I'm referring more here to situations in which professionals are giving specific advice to specific individuals without having information like that person's medical history, current medications, etc. on file (things that we do have when we have a consultation with a paying client; things that are necessary in order to ensure the client's safety).]